 Face-2-Face began as a paper mock-up to demonstrate basic uses of ushin shapes in the emergent prototype.
-People began experimenting with the shapes as conversation-supportive card games, as a mediation tool, for counseling, and for group processes.
-The cards were distributed for feedback from ushin advisors in early 2016.
+Packets of paper cards were distributed to ushin advisors in early 2016.
+People began experimenting with the shapes to elicit support for perspectives, as a mediation tool, for counseling, and for group processes.
 Within the year the shapes emerged in a variety of iterations: coasters, timers, charms, stationary, note cards, white-boards and articles of clothing.
 Once the shapes are internalized by people, the physical tools are not necessary for use in clarifying meanings in dialogue.

 “One way to play”

 A card game for comprehensive efficient understanding